William S. Barry: Biography

 Born in Columbus, Mississippi, William S. Barry graduated from Yale College in 1841 and was initiated into Skull and Bones Society in his last year.
 He was admitted to the bar in 1844 and then practiced law in Columbus, Ohio.
 One of his many interests was horticulture.
 He served as member of the Mississippi House of Representatives from 1849 to 1851.
 He was elected as a Democrat to the Thirty-third Congress (March 4, 1853 – March 3, 1855).
 He was the Speaker of the Mississippi House of Representatives from 1856 to 1857.
 He served as president of the State secession convention in 1861.
 He served as member of the Provisional Congress of the Confederate States.
 During the American Civil War he enlisted in the Confederate States Army and raised the 35th Mississippi Infantry Regiment, at times acting as brigade commander.
 He was captured and paroled at the Vicksburg.
-He broke parole and commanded his regiment, and at times Sears's Brigade, during the Atlanta Campaign.
+He broke parole and commanded his regiment, and at times Sears's Brigade, during the Atlanta campaign.
 He was seriously wounded at the Battle of Allatoona on October 5, 1864.
-He was captured in the attack on Fort Blakely and held prisoner at New Orleans until May 1, 1865.
+He was captured in the attack on Fort Blakeley and held prisoner at New Orleans until May 1, 1865.
 After his release, Barry resumed the practice of law in Columbus, where he died on January 29, 1868.
 He is interred in the Odd Fellows Cemetery.

+Personal life and family

+Barry was the son of Columbus residents Richard Barry and Mary (Sullivan) Barry.
+He was married to Sarah Fearn.
+Their son, William Shelby Barry (born 1857), represented Leflore County in the Mississippi House of Representatives from 1888 to 1890 and from 1912 to 1920.